Lesson 5 - Default Navigation¶

 Just as with an operation, values for the inputs of a flow are either passed via the CloudSlang CLI, as we do below in this lesson, or from a step in a calling flow, as in lesson 9 - Subflows.

-Inputs can also have related parameters, such as required
+Inputs can also have related parameters, such as required,

-.
+default, private and system_property.
 We will discuss

 these parameters in lessons 8 - Input Parameters and